scott-22/algorithm-reference/README.md

 	center is thus the centre node(s) of the diameter)
 Radius := the longest possible path(s) starting at a center of the tree

-### Center, Diameter, Radius:
+### Center, Diameter, Radius, Depth:
 These ideas are probably the most important in terms of solving tree-specific problems.

 Finding the diameter is pretty simple.
 Start at a random node _s_ and find the farthest node from it, called _u_.
 This can be done with **BFS** or **DFS**.
 Then root the tree at _u_, and find the farthest node _v_, repeating the same process. _u_ and _v_ are then endpoints of a diameter.
 To find the diameter itself, during the second transversal starting at _u_, keep track of each node’s parent.
 Then, follow the path backwards from _v_ to _u_.

-Once the diameter path is obtained, the center and radius are trivial.
+Once the diameter path is obtained, the center, radius, and depth are trivial.
 Some problems that require knowing the centre, diameter, and radius are below:

 #### \*DEPTH-QUERY*
 To get the depth of a tree by arbitrarily rooting it any node, let’s say _u_, we need to find the maximum distance from _u_ to any other part of the tree.
 This distance will always be part of the diameter.
 To prove this, let p(_a_, _b_) and d(_a_, _b_) be the path and distance from _a_ to _b_, respectively.
 If the diameter of a tree was p(_m_, _n_), and there was another node _x_ such that d(_u_, _x_) > _max_(_d_(_u_, _m_), _d_(_u_, _n_)), then that means either _d_(_m_, _x_) or _d_(_n_, _x_) is larger than _d_(_m_, _n_), which is a contradiction.
 Thus the depth of a node _u_ is _max_(_d_(_u_, _m_), _d_(_u_, _n_)).
 How can we find that value?
 We could very easily simply do **BFS** three times: first to find one endpoint of the diameter, then to find the degree from that node as well as the other endpoint of the diameter, finally to find the degree from the other endpoint.
 With multiple queries, we just need to store these degrees for an O(1) query.